realitydeslab/.github/profile/README.md

 * 🎨 **Designed for Creators**: Tailored for quick and efficient MR creative project execution, especially in multiplayer scenarios, HoloKit, is a go-to tool for MR researchers, educators, and creators.

 Getting started:
+* Buy [HoloKit here](https://holokit.io/products/holokit-x) if you don't have one yet.
 * Download [HoloKit App](https://apps.apple.com/us/app/holokit/id6444073276) to try our demos.
 * Read [Docs](https://docs.holokit.io/for-creators/unity/overview) to understand how to build a creative MR project based on HoloKit.
 * Access to [HoloKit Unity SDK](https://github.com/holoi/holokit-unity-sdk) to build your first HoloKit demo.
+* We open-sourced sample creative projects for our inspirations.
-* We open-sourced [HoloKit x Immersal Multiplayer Boilerplate](https://github.com/holoi/immersal-holokit-samples) for multiplayer scenarios
+  * [HoloKit x Immersal Multiplayer Boilerplate](https://github.com/holoi/immersal-holokit-samples) for multiplayer in fixed scenarios (pre-scan required)
+  * [HoloKit x InstantColocation Multiplayer Boilerplate](https://github.com/holoi/immersal-holokit-samples) for multiplayer in ad-hoc scenarios (pre-scan not required)